What's the Deal With Hoarding Toilet Paper?

 Related Stories

+“We, as a country, responded slowly,” says psychologist Baruch Fischhoff, professor in the Department of Engineering and Public Policy at Carnegie Mellon University.
+“Until very recently, many people heard assurance that this was not a major problem.
+Then, suddenly, they were told to stock up, for an indeterminate period.”

 When it comes to stocking up, different basics offer differing options.
-“If people did not find the food that they wanted, they could buy other food,” says Fischoff.
+“If people did not find the food that they wanted, they could buy other food,” says Fischhoff.
 “For toilet paper, there are no substitutes.”

 The need to hoard the one product for which there is no alternative is only exacerbated, he adds, by the fact that it is not clear when the possible shortages will end.
 America’s late-to-the-party response to the COVID-19 pandemic means shoppers have not been “given assurances that the supply chain issues would be managed in due course.”